gisantiago/REST-API/README.md

 - if authenticated user tries to update/delete a course not owned by him/her, an error messsage will appaer and throw a status 403.

 ###### Course routes
+- Using Mongoose deep population to return only the firstName and lastName properties of the related user on the course model ---- routes.js ( lines: 171 and 183)